-We appreciate the ongoing collaboration with and advice of Deborah Weinstein and Angela Evans (Coalition on Human Needs), Maureen Campbell (Women's Action for New Direction), Miriam Pemberton (Institute for Policy Studies), William Hartung (World Policy Institute), United for Fair Economy, Patty Snee and Brenda Baron (USAction), Ashley Houghton (Rethink Media) and Darcy Scott Martin (Pentagon Spending Campaign).
+We appreciate the ongoing collaboration with and advice of Deborah Weinstein (Coalition on Human Needs), Susan Shaer and Kathy Crandall Robinson (Women's Action for New Direction), Miriam Pemberton (Institute for Policy Studies), William Hartung (World Policy

+Institute), United for Fair Economy, USAction, Rethink Media, and Darcy Scott Martin (Pentagon Spending Campaign).

-Finally, we are very grateful to the Colombe Foundation for funding the curriculum development and pilot trainings.
+Finally, we are very grateful to the Colombe Foundation for funding the curriculum development, pilot phase, community trainings, and training of trainers.